galexrt/www.edenmal.moe/content/post/2019/Container-and-Kubernetes-Training-Day1.md

 ## Welcome!

 Quick short introduction to myself, my name is Alexander Trost.
-I’m a sysadmin who loves automation, containerization, coding in Go, playing games but also with new technologies.
+I’m a sysadmin who loves automation, containers, coding in Go, playing games but also with new technologies.
 I'm currently working at Cloudical as a DevOps Engineer, helping companies move to the cloud and / or to container technologies (e.g., Docker, Kubernetes, etc).

 ## Goal of the Training